Support for Children with Big Feelings, Meltdowns, and Emotional Overwhelm

 Even if you choose not to continue, the session stands on its own.

-Give you 2–3 practical strategies you can start using immediately
+Give you 2–3 practical strategies you can use immediately at home or school

 Identify key emotional, sensory, or motor patterns